 Issue: How to fix Srttrail.txt BSOD error on Windows 10?

-MACHINE_CHECK_EXCEPTION or Srttrail.txt error for is a critical system malfunction that sends the user into the BSOD mode before even booting the computer.
-Also, this error may unexpectedly interrupt your work when the system is already loaded and running.
+Srttrail.txt BSOD error (also known as MACHINE_CHECK_EXCEPTION BSOD error) in Windows 10 is a critical system malfunction that sends you into the BSOD mode even before you reboot your computer.
+This error may unexpectedly interrupt your work when the system is already loaded and running.
 Imagine this happening when you are working on some important project.
 Not the most pleasant experience, isn’t it?
-The error may be caused by a corrupted software installed on the computer or be a result of some hardware-related issues, such as incompatible hardware implementation or power supply overload.
-In either of the mentioned cases, you should run a computer checkup with some trusted software such as Reimage, determine the true cause of the issue and, hopefully, fix it.

 In the Windows Recovery Environment (Windows RE):

 - From the Troubleshoot panel choose Advanced options;